markattarcolgate64/DataAgent/README.md

 ### Example Commands

-In the interactive chat, you can use natural language commands like:

-- "List all CSV files in the current directory"
+**Basic Analysis:**
+- "Show me basic statistics"
+- "What's the shape of this data?"
+- "Tell me about missing values"

+**Data Exploration:**
-- "Load the sales.csv file"
+- "What are the correlations between columns?"
-- "Show me basic statistics for all numeric columns"
+- "Show me outliers in the data"
+- "Create a data profile"

+**Filtering & Manipulation:**
-- "Filter the data where revenue > 1000"
+- "Filter rows where sales > 1000"
+- "Remove duplicate rows"
+- "Fill missing values with the mean"

+**Visualizations:**
-- "Create a scatter plot of price vs quantity"
+- "Create a scatter plot of X vs Y"
-- "Find correlations between all numeric columns"
-- "Handle missing values by filling with the mean"
+- "Show me a correlation heatmap"
+- "Make a histogram of the price column"

+**Advanced Analysis:**
 - "Run clustering analysis with 3 clusters"
-- "Save the filtered data as filtered_sales.xlsx"
+- "Perform linear regression on this data"
+- "Show time series trends"

 ### Programmatic Usage